Inherit-South/AQI_2016-2020_China/README.md

    * tqdm 4.62.3

-5. I drew the two geographic visualization under the geopandas environment.
-Except them, I complete all other codes under the base environment.
+5. I did the two geographic visualization under the geopandas environment.
+Except them, I completed all other codes under the base environment.